lguilhermee/EAC-Extractor-Utility/README.md

 2. **Decryption**: The binary is decrypted and loaded into memory
 3. **Component Extraction**: Three main components are extracted:
    - Launcher DLL for initialization
-   - Kernel driver for system-level protection
+   - Kernel driver
-   - Usermode DLL for process monitoring
+   - Usermode DLL
 4. **Driver Loading**: The kernel driver is loaded for deep system integration
 5. **Process Protection**: The usermode DLL is mapped into the game process

 ### Module Structure

 Each EAC.bin contains:
-- Encrypted launcher code
+- Encrypted launcher library code
-- Packed driver binary
-- Compressed usermode library
+- Encrypted usermode library code
-- Configuration data and signatures
+- Encrypted kernel driver code

 ## 🙏 Acknowledgments

 - Special thanks to [iPower](https://github.com/iPower) for their valuable insights
 - Community contributors who maintain the game configuration list
-- All users who report bugs and suggest improvements

 ## ⚠️ Legal Notice

 This tool is for **educational and research purposes only**.
 Users are responsible for:
 - Compliance with all applicable laws
 - Respecting game Terms of Service
-- Understanding the risks of modifying game files
 - Using the tool responsibly and ethically

 **We do not encourage or support cheating in online games.**